tariqazmat101/3005-a3/readme.md

 # PostgreSQL CRUD Demo

 This project connects to a PostGres SQL DB and performs simple CRUD operations on a "student " table.
+The video will be located on my blog, @ https://tariqblog89.blogspot.com/2025/11/a3-sql.html
 ### How To Run:
 1. make sure PostgreSQL is running and a database named **schooldb** exists.
 2. export your connection info: